wmorgan/dcos-docs/1.7/overview/architecture.md

 post_title: The Architecture of DC/OS
 post_excerpt: "Explains the Architecture of DC/OS, boot sequence and distributed process management"
 layout: docs.jade
-published: true
-menu_order: 1
-page_options_require_authentication: false
-page_options_show_link_unauthenticated: false
-hide_from_navigation: false
-hide_from_related: false
 ---

-# The Architecture of DC/OS

 An operating system abstracts resources such as CPU, RAM and networking and provides common services to applications.
 DC/OS is a distributed operating system that abstracts the resources of a cluster of machines and provides common services, such as running processes across a number of nodes, service discovery, and package management, just to name a few.
 In the following, we have a look at the architecture of DC/OS and the interaction of its components.

 In order to simplify the understanding of DC/OS, we will re-use terminology known from traditional operating system such as Linux, for example kernel and user space.
 The kernel space is a protected space that is inaccessible for users and involves low-level operations such as resource allocation, security, and process isolation.
 The user space is where the user applications and higher order services live, for example the GUI of your OS.